 Pick up your first panel and remove the backing from the first 12-18 inches of the top of the roll.
 Begin applying your first panel at the ceiling line.
 You'll want to line it up vertically using the penciled line as your guide, and in most cases you'll want to leave 2-3 inches at the top for you to trim after it's installed.
 This will help in the case that your wall is not perfectly square.

 Using the application tool from our installation kit, run the tool smoothly down the middle of the section you're working on and then push it outward to the edges using good pressure.
-This will remove any bubbles.
+This will remove any air and ensure a proper adhesion to the wall.

 In most cases, you should have 2-3 inches remaining at the bottom of the panel where your wallpaper meets your baseboard.